 I made this on a ski trip and was feeding 10 people, which I knew it would not work in the Instant Pot, as I was doubling the recipe.

-- Heat a large skillet (or pot) over medium-high heat, adding a couple teaspoons of olive oil
+- Heat a large skillet (or pot) over medium-high heat, adding a couple of teaspoons of olive oil

 - Add sausage to skillet, stirring to quickly brown both sides, 2 minutes per side, remove to plate